SolarArbiter/SolarArbiter.github.io/documentation/dashboard/working_with_data.md

 The first hour interval is excluded because all four points are flagged with `NIGHTTIME`, which meets the 100% resample threshold.

-The second hour interval is included because only 75% of points are flagged with `USER FLAGGED` and `LIMITS EXCEEDED`.
-However, the points at `12:00`, `12:15`, and `12:30` are excluded before resampling the interval, resulting in an average of 130.
+In the the second hour interval the points at `12:00`, `12:15`, and `12:30` are `USER FLAGGED` or `LIMITS EXCEEDED`, so they are excluded before resampling the interval, resulting in an average of 130.
+The resampled interval is retained because only 75% of points are flagged.

-The third hour is included and all datapoints are included when resampling.
+The third hour contains no flagged points, so it's also included after resampling.

 Data Validation